NSW residents are being urged to book in for their flu vaccine, with the number of infections increasing significantly in recent weeks.

 “Boarders with flu should be isolated from others until their symptoms resolve.
 If a school has three or more boarders with flu, they are urged to contact the local Public Health Unit for advice.”

-Further advice for schools this winter is available on this webpage.
+Further advice for schools this winter is available at

 Vaccination affords essential protection for people of all ages against severe illness from influenza, but it is particularly important for those more vulnerable.